Idowuilekura/dockgispy/README.md

 ![image](https://github.com/user-attachments/assets/2ddc6ffb-3a78-4094-966c-21795ba267f2)

 **Dockgispy** is a game-changing Docker image designed specifically for the GIS ecosystem!
-Inspired by the Qiusheng Wu [giswqs](https://github.com/giswqs) [geospatial](https://pypi.org/project/geospatial/) Python module, which simplifies the installation of commonly used GIS Python libraries with a single command, Dockgispy takes ease of use to the next level.
+Inspired by the [Qiusheng Wu] (https://github.com/giswqs) [geospatial](https://pypi.org/project/geospatial/) Python module, which simplifies the installation of commonly used GIS Python libraries with a single command, Dockgispy takes ease of use to the next level.

 This all-in-one solution comes pre-loaded with essential Python modules, allowing you to dive straight into your projects without the usual setup hassles.
 Whether you're a newcomer navigating the complexities of GIS or an experienced user frustrated by installation quirks—especially on Windows—Dockgispy is here to save the day.